Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Active View Selection Framework

-\end{small} As the crowd locations are not known, all locations in the approximate visible region $H^k_v$ are used in the term calculation instead.
-Similarly, higher $S_{ad}$ forces the selected cameras to be close to the crowds and therefore capture the crowds more clearly.
+As the crowd locations are not known, all locations in the approximate visible region $H^k_v$ are used in the calculation.
+Similarly, a higher $S_{ad}$ forces the selected cameras to be close to the crowds and captures the crowds more clearly.

-\textbf{View Diversity.} As in MVMS \cite{zhang2019wide}, multi-cameras tend to be placed at different corners facing each other to make full use of their occlusion handling potential.
-To avoid the setting that all cameras are located at the same place and point out, similar in path planning \cite{zhou2020offsite}, we adopt a similarity measure to calculate the View Diversity score $S_{vd}$. \begin{small}
+\textbf{View diversity} score term $S_{vd}$ avoids the setting that all cameras are located at the same place and point out.
+Because we require multi-cameras to be placed at different corners facing each other to make full use of their occlusion handling potential~\cite{zhang2019wide}.
+Thus, we adopt a similarity measure~\cite{zhou2020offsite} to calculate $S_{vd}$, which is defined as follows:

-\end{small} where $\textbf{o}_i, \textbf{o}_j$ are the camera optical axis directions (see Figure \ref{fig:score_term}a), $c_i, c_j$ are camera locations, $\lambda$ is a hypeparameter, and $\epsilon$ is a small value to avoid zero denominator.
+where $\textbf{o}_i$ and $\textbf{o}_j$ are the camera optical axis directions (see Fig.~\ref{fig:score_term} (a)), $c_i$ and $c_j$ are camera locations, $\lambda$ is a hypeparameter, and $\epsilon$ is a small value to avoid zero denominator.
 When the selected cameras have larger view direction and location differences, i.e., view diversity, $S_{vd}$ is higher.

-By combining the 3 terms, we obtain the independent view selection score equation $S_{g}$ by only considering the view and scene geometries. \begin{small}
+By combining the 3 terms, we obtain the independent view selection score equation $S_{g}$ by only considering the view and scene geometries.